 In light of these considerations, an alternative flood risk categorisation was developed and a more concise presentation of suggested life risk management measures proposed.
-These are summarised in 5 and an explanation of their rationale follows.
-Figure 21 shows how they are distributed across the Parramatta CBD after the number of categories were consolidated and micro risk pockets rationalised.
+These are summarised in Table 7 and an explanation of their rationale follows.
+Figure 23 is a schematic representation of the various flood emergency management control options in each of the flood risk zones.

+Figure 24 shows how they are distributed across the Parramatta CBD after the number of categories were consolidated and micro risk pockets rationalised.
+Figure 25 has remapped the categories in Figure 24 by cadastral boundary.